-This year we’re discussing Disruptive Designs.
+This year at GWS we discussed Disruptive Designs.
 Disruption creates enormous opportunities as well as obstacles, and it offers real solutions to previously intractable problems.
 While barriers to trade grab the headlines, huge new markets are opening up in an unprecedented fashion.
 In the global water sector the story is a refreshing one of collaboration and consolidation rather than fragmentation and isolationism.

 What the leaders of the water sector need to make the most of this new volatility is a clear global view and the right contacts.
 How are current trends going to play out, and how will it affect supply chains, revenue streams and business relationships?
 Where are the new opportunities, and who are the people you need to talk to?
 Where is the “fake news”?

-Breakout sessions within the strands focus on Industry, Desal, Digital, Finance, Technologies, Wastewater, and Leading Utilities of the World.
-Sessions are broken up into discussion panels, presentations, or roundtables, maximizing your time at the Summit to hear the information you want to hear, while also giving you the opportunity to connect with other delegates.
+Breakout sessions within the strands focused on Industry, Desal, Digital, Finance, Technologies, Wastewater, and Leading Utilities of the World.
+Sessions were broken up into discussion panels, presentations, or roundtables, maximizing time at the Summit to hear the information delegates wanted to hear, while also offering plentiful networking opportunities.

-London is one of the most important global financial centres of the world and so this year’s Global Water Summit has a particular focus on this theme.
-With a growing and significant capital requirement for water infrastructure, it is essential that we bring industry executives, utility leaders together with investors and financiers to meet water’s investment needs.
+London is one of the most important global financial centres of the world and so the 2019 Global Water Summit had a particular focus on this theme.
+With a growing and significant capital requirement for water infrastructure, it is essential that we brought together industry executives and utility leaders with investors and financiers to meet water’s investment needs.

 The Summit puts you in the room with the people you need to meet, forging business deals, making connections and raising the profile of your business.
 Discover why the Global Water Summit is the water industry’s most highly regarded conference.

-The Gala Dinner, held on the evening of the 9th of April at the Natural History Museum, London, will also see the announcement of the winners of the 2019 Global Water Awards.
+The Gala Dinner, held on the evening of the 9th of April at the Natural History Museum, London, saw the announcement of the winners of the 2019 Global Water Awards.
 Honouring the best companies, projects, deals and technologies from 2018, the Awards are voted for by subscribers to Global Water Intelligence magazine and Water Desalination Report.